auraphp/auraphp.github.io/about.md

 ## History

-Aura 1.x began as a rewrite of [Solar](http://solarphp.com), reimagined as a library collection with dependency injection instead of a framework with service location.
+Aura 1.x began as a rewrite of [Solar](http://solarphp.com), reimagined as a library collection with dependency injection instead of a monolithic framework with service location.
 (The name change from Solar to Aura was to reduce confusion with the Apache Solr project.)
 The libraries, once finished, were combined into the [1.x framework](/manuals/v1/en/).

 Aura 2.x continued the decoupling of 1.x components into even more independent packages.
 It also split apart the framework into kernel and project packages, providing the basis for the [2.x framework](/manuals/2.x/en/).